checkly/docs.checklyhq.com/site/content/docs/monitoring-as-code/getting-started.md

     parent: "Monitoring-as-Code"
 ---

-You can get started with Terraform on Checkly in a matter of minutes by following the steps shown below.
+The Checkly Terraform provider enables you to declare your monitoring setup as code using [HashiCorp Terraform](https://www.terraform.io/).
+You can get started with it in a matter of minutes by following the steps shown below.

 ## Installation